EivindArvesen/b3/README.md

 Blog posts are written in Markdown in your favourite editor, and pushed via git.
 Posts are validated upon git-commit.
-A database of metadata is built or updated on git-pull.
+A database of data/metadata is built or updated on git-pull.
 Pages are rendered serverside.
 Blablablog is themeable; the default theme is built upon Bootstrap 3.
 You set your usersettings in dotenv (do not track this in vcs).